 The goodwill of the Group was tested for impairment at year end by calculating its recoverable amount.
 The results of these impairment tests were that there was no impairment as the recoverable amount of the goodwill was well above book value.
 Further information is provided in note 16 of the Consolidated Financial Statements.

-Net cash from operating activities during the year was EUR 51.4 million (2021: EUR 176.2 million).
-The decrease in net cash from operating activities is mainly due to a lower result from operations and unfavorable movements in working capital.
+Net cash from operating activities during the year was EUR 138.1 million (2022: EUR 51.4 million).
+The increase in net cash from operating activities is mainly due to favorable movements in working capital.